MitanshuBaranwal/Neural-Network-Number-Detection-Tensorflow/README.md

 # Neural-Network-Number-Detection-Tensorflow
 In this project we will classify handwritten digits using a simple neural network which has only input and output layers.
-We will than add a hidden layer and see how the performance of the model improves.
+We will then add a hidden layer and see how the performance of the model improves.

+We are using tensorflow in this along with computer vision for this

 ## Contact
 For any enquiries please contact me at :